aghontpi/dnde/README.md

   - add custom fonts
   - list / add/ deletefonts
 - Go back and forth with `Undo / Redo`
-- Preview the design in the browser (mobile & pc)
+- Preview the design in the browser (Mobile & PC)

 ## Built with